Luckiest Girl Alive

 Luckiest Girl Alive is a 2015 mystery novel written by American author Jessica Knoll, and is her debut work.
 It was first published on May 12, 2015 by Simon & Schuster in the United States and Pan Macmillan in Australia, written in the first-person narrative.
 The paperback version of the book was released in April 2016; it became a New York Times best seller.

-The novel follows a young woman, Ani Fanelli, who has sought to reinvent herself in her adult life, following a series a traumatic events she experienced as a teenager, including a school shooting and a gang rape.
+The novel follows a young woman, Ani Fanelli, who has sought to reinvent herself in her adult life, following a series of traumatic events she experienced as a teenager, including a school shooting and a gang rape.

 Synopsis

 At first glance, 28-year-old Ani FaNelli appears to have a perfect life.
 She works as an editor at a glamorous New York City women's magazine called The Women's Magazine and has a loving fiancé named Luke from a wealthy family.
 Yet Ani also hides a secret – as a teenager, she underwent a series of horrifying and emotionally crippling events, including a school shooting, that have continued to impact her well into her adult years.
 During the course of the novel, it is revealed Ani was gang raped when she was 14.
 She tried reaching out for help after the assault, but was subjected to cruel bullying and taunts by her peers, who did not believe her.
 As the story progresses, Ani begins to question whether she is truly happy with who she has become, and if her current life is the one she wants and needs.